infrahq/infra/README.md

                 - default
 ```

-> Note: Infra includes [Secret](./docs/secrets.md) support to securely load secrets.
-See the [Configuration reference](./docs/configuration.md) for a complete list of configurable options.
+See the [Helm Chart reference](./docs/helm.md) for a complete list of options configurable through Helm.

+> Note: Infra uses [Secrets](./docs/secrets.md) to securely load secrets.
+> It is _not_ recommended to use plain text secrets.
+Considering using another supported secret type.

 ### Install Infra